Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 We need to mount the Apache log folder to the NFS server.
 Typically, Apache logs are stored in /var/log/httpd Before we mount, it is important to backup the log files to prevent the loss of log files.

-Create the folder for the backup files and use the rsync utility to copy the content into it as follows:
+On the Web Servers, create the folder for the backup files and use the rsync utility to copy the content into it as follows:

+         #create new folder for backup
          sudo mkdir -p /var/backups/httpd_logs

+         #copy from apache default log folder to new folder
          sudo rsync -av /var/log/httpd/ /var/backups/httpd_logs/

 Then mount the NFS share:

          sudo mount -t nfs -o rw,nosuid [NFS-Server-Private-IP-Address]:/mnt/logs

 Also make sure the mount point persist after reboot by editing the /etc/fstab.